andreistoica12/twitter-analysis-gui/README.md

 - **Node.js:** JavaScript runtime for building server-side applications.
 - **npm (Node Package Manager):** Package manager for JavaScript and Node.js.

 ## Usage

 You can freely interact with the visual components of the graphical interface, creating a custom configuration as described in the **Introduction**.
+After each configuration, a GET request to the corresponding backend server will be made and the resuling resource will be created and returned and displayed.

+## License

+This project is licensed under the [MIT License](LICENSE).